-"Motorola wants to be free of errors and defects 99.9997% of the time in all that it does.
-That means no more than 3.4 defects per million units." - 'Electronic Business', October 16, 1989 Use of Statistical Tools to Improve Software Quality and some points to remember regarding this: Today, the complexity and size of software has grown substantially, along with the size and complexity of the silicon processors, perhaps exceeding Moore's Law (a doubling of processing power every 18 months).
+□□"Motorola wants to be free of errors and defects 99.9997% of the time in all that it does.
+That means no more than 3.4 defects per million units."□□- 'Electronic Business', October 16, 1989

+Statistical Tools - Improved Software Quality

+Use of Statistical Tools to Improve Software Quality and some points to remember regarding this:
-• The business risk of developing very large software systems has spurred the development of a very large shrink wrapped software industry, primarily because of the failure of many very large complex systems.

-Software factories, of which the primary case would be Microsoft, flourish by delivering very large, internally complex products, at prices consumers can afford to bear, exclusively by delivering extremely large volumes of like products.
-The only technique that has proven effective for quality assurance, is using thousands of volunteer quality inspectors (beta testers) to report the errors prior to final relase of the product.
-Because the cost of manufacturing beta copies is so low, it is far out weighed by the economic benefit the company receives from this type of testing process.
+- Today, the complexity and size of software has grown substantially, along with the size and complexity of the silicon processors, perhaps exceeding Moore's Law (a doubling of processing power every 18 months). - The business risk of developing very large software systems has spurred the development of a very large shrink wrapped software industry, primarily because of the failure of many very large complex systems. - Software factories, of which the primary case would be Microsoft, flourish[]]by delivering very large, internally complex products, at prices consumers[]]can afford to bear, exclusively by delivering extremely large volumes of like products.
+The only technique that has proven effective for quality assurance is using thousands of volunteer quality inspectors (beta testers) to report the errors prior to the final release of the product.
+Because the cost of manufacturing beta copies is so low, it is far out weighed by the economic benefit the company preceives from this type of testing process.

-Hence, can we ever assume that the software development industry will ever achieve on standardized uniform measure of software quality, given that to be relevant, the definition of a software standard must be reached between the consumer of that software and the producer of the software ?
-I would conjecture, probably no.

-• The reason for this is due to the nature of software.
-An algorithm may be provably correct, but may be implemented in an inefficient manner.
-(A possible defect).
-It might be physically damaged in the duplication of a disk (a manufacturing problem), which might manifest itself by the consumer being unable to intsall and use the product.
-The root cause of the problem, may remain the inefficent implementation of the algorithm, but it manifests itself in so many potential ways, it will be in all likelyhood, impossible for the consumer to identify the defect.
-Unless a defect can be quantitatively measured it will be impossible to detect.

-•At the very core of the problem, the inefficient algorithm might be the work of one designer or developer, being unaware that more efficient mechanisms might exist, or it may be result of a specification error, or perhaps the algorithm subroutine was purchased from an outside supplier, who provided poor instructions regarding it's limitations.

-Statistical tools can be used to analyze overall system quality, such as a transaction failure.
-These tools are severly limited in the applicability to a individual software developer, because the development task is typically to design and write single software modules, as opposed to large scale software reuse.
+- Hence, can we ever assume that the software development industry will ever achieve on standardized uniform measure of software quality, given that to be relevant, the definition of a software standard must be reached between the consumer of the software are and the producer of the software ?
+I would conjecture, probably no. - The reason for this is due to the nature of software.
+An algorithm may∏∏be provably correct but mav be implemented in an inefficient manner.
+(A possible∏∏ defect).
+It might be physically damaged in the duplication of a disk (a manufacturing []problem), which might manifest itself by the consumer being unable to install \square and use the product.
+The cause of the problem, may remain the inefficient [][implementation of the algorithm, but it manifests itself in S 0 many potential∏∏ways, it will be in all likelihood, impossible for the consumer to identify the defect, and unless a defect can be quantitatively measured it will be impossible \square to detect. - At the very core of the problem, the inefficient algorithm might be the work of one designer or developer, being unaware that more efficient mechanisms might exist, or it may be the result of a specification error, or perhaps the maximum algorithm subroutine was purchased from an outside supplier, who provided more instructions regarding it's limitations. - Statistical tools can be used to analyze overall system quality, such as a transaction failure.
+These tools are severely limited in the applicability to an individual software developer because the development task is typically□□ to design and write single software modules, as opposed to a large scale software□□ use.

-We keep learning more and developing new insights, so things will change, most probably through the use of better software partitioning and packaging technology.
+We keep learning more and developing new insights, so things will change, []]most probably through the use of better software partitioning and packaging]] technology.